Azure/apiops/docs/apiops/6-additionalTopics/apiops-5-2-tools.md

 ## Extractor
 The extractor generates APIOps artifacts from an existing APIM instance.
-These artifacts can then be used as the source of truth for your APIM environment; make changes to them and have a CI/CD process update your Azure environment (with the creator tool, for instance).
+These artifacts can then be used as the source of truth for your APIM environment; make changes to them and have a CI/CD process update your Azure environment (with the publisher tool, for instance).

 ### Parameters
 The tool expects certain configuration parameters.
 These can be passed as environment variables, command line arguments, etc. It will look for variables using the [``Host.CreateDefaultBuilder(arguments)``](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.host.createdefaultbuilder?view=dotnet-plat-ext-6.0#Microsoft_Extensions_Hosting_Host_CreateDefaultBuilder_System_String___) settings.
 Here are the expected parameters: